Hweinstock/typedLu/README.md

 - [x] quickCheck tests for `checker`.
 - [x] Outline function implementation in parser w/ unit tests.
 - [x] Outline function implementation in evaluator w/ unit tests.
+- [x] Add tests for union types with explicit type signatures.

 CP2:
+- [ ] Require tables to be type annotated.
 - [ ] Implement arbitrary and shrink for `LType`.
 - [x] Modify parser to parse functions with basic types (nil, int, string, boolean).
 - [x] Add more advanced types to the parser (table, functions, unions)